erezgeva/libptpmgmt/jclklib/TEST_jclklib.md

 # How to test :

 We are currently using a "test.cpp" file to act as an application.
-This test.cpp is using the API provided in the init.hpp.
+This test.cpp is using the API provided in the jclk_init.hpp.

 We are dividing the test plan according to message type :
 	A. Connect message